JoshOlam/xyz_chatbot/README.md

    - Response: The chatbot asks about the nature of the complaint and prompts users to provide more details.
 It then triggers the agent service, offering two phone numbers for contacting customer support.

 ### Data Storage
-All data collected from users, including order numbers, complaints, and email addresses, is stored in a structured format, preferably JSON.
-This ensures accessibility and enables further analysis and processing of the collected information.
+All data collected from users, including order numbers, complaints, and email addresses, is stored in a format JSON, except for the email that is stored as a text (.txt) file.
+The collected data have timestamps to the file names, which ensures accessibility and enables further analysis and processing of the collected information.

-### Implementation
-The chatbot can be implemented as either a simple Python application for local testing or as a web application hosted on the cloud.
-The implementation choice depends on the preferred environment and requirements.

 ### Disclaimer
 It is essential to note that XYZ is a fictional company created solely for the purpose of this project evaluation.
 The information provided about XYZ is entirely fictitious and does not represent any real company.

 ### Training Data Source
-As typical to every machine learning project, the volume and quality of the data availble will directly impact the performance of the project.
+As typical to every machine learning project, the **volume** and **quality** of the data availble will directly impact the performance of the project.
 Hence, in generating the training data, [OpenAI's ChatGPT](https://chat.openai.com/share/45e13531-10f7-49e6-b39b-0cf16504cdf3) was used to generate (over 1k) simulated question patterns and responses.

 ### Development Environment
 This project was developed in an Ubuntu environment, using Python programming language.
+Streamlit webhosting was used for the production environment, with the program hosted in a GitHub repository.

 ### Challenges Faced